-Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with approximately \$56 billion in assets under management.
+Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with over \$60 billion in assets under management.
 It has sponsored 15 private opportunistic real estate funds, 16 co-investment entities and eight public companies since its inception.
-Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its senior executive and investment committees working together for an average of 16 years and possessing an average of 26 years of industry expertise, across all stages of the investment cycle.
-In 2017 alone, the global private equity real estate publication PERE presented Starwood Capital with the following awards:
+Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its senior executive and investment committees working together for an average of 16 years and possessing an average of 25 years of industry expertise, across all stages of the investment cycle.
+The global private equity real estate publication PERE presented Starwood Capital with numerous 2017 and 2018 honors, including:

-- Global Firm of the Year;

-- Global Capital Raise of the Year;

-- North American Firm of the Year;

-- North American Industry Figure of the Year;

-- North American Deal of the Year; and

-- #4 in the PERE 50 ranking of the top private equity real estate firms.
+- Global Firm of the Year (2017); - Global Capital Raise of the Year (2017); - Global Hotel & Leisure Investor of the Year (2018); - North American Firm of the Year (2017 and 2018); - North American Industry Figure of the Year (2017); - North American Deal of the Year (2017); - European Deal of the Year: Principal Hotels (2018); - German Deal of the Year (2018); - Nordics Firm of the Year (2018); and - #3 in the PERE 50 ranking of the top private equity real estate firms (2018).

-Starwood Capital has approximately 3,700 employees, exclusive of personnel employed by portfolio companies of closed-end funds managed by Starwood Capital.
+Starwood Capital has approximately 4,000 employees, exclusive of personnel employed by portfolio companies of closed-end funds managed by Starwood Capital.
 Starwood Capital's investment professionals have broad operating experience in virtually all real estate classes, with acquisitions and asset management organized into dedicated teams by asset type to leverage expertise and maximize asset performance.